 1. How do solar panels work at night?

 The word solar is in the name, so one of the most common questions is: how do solar panels work at night?
 When the sun goes down, does the house instantaneously lose all power?

 The short answer is “no.” Panels are designed to absorb and put out energy during all times of the day and all types of weather, though obviously they will be most productive at peak hours.

 Best Company provides a longer, more detailed explanation:

 “Solar panels and solar power systems have been designed to allow you to have access to electricity during any part of the day and in any weather.
 This all happens thanks to net metering.

 Solar panels will not work at night; they will only do their job when solar rays are hitting the cells within the panels.
 Fortunately, homes are connected to a utility grid, which can be thought of as an enormous repository for excess energy.
 During the day, solar panels will produce more electricity than you will use.
 Through a handy process known as net metering, this excess electricity will be stored in a shared grid and can be recalled for use at night when your panels aren’t converting the sun’s rays into power.”

-Either way, solar panels are still widely known to cut an average home’s energy costs.
-While there is admittedly a high initial cost to cover insurance, upkeep, and installation, the savings a person can expect with solar panels come over time rather than instantaneously.
-Not only does the homeowner get both state and federal tax exemptions for taking part in the green energy movement, but solar panels provide a regular cut in monthly energy consumption too.
+Either way, solar panels are widely known to cut an average home’s energy costs.
+While there is admittedly a high initial cost to cover insurance, upkeep and installation, the savings a person can expect with solar panels come over time rather than instantaneously.
+Not only could a homeowner get both state and federal tax exemptions for taking part in the green energy movement, but solar panels provide a regular cut in monthly energy consumption too.

 So not only would you be reaping the benefits of yearly tax breaks, but the panels offer a monthly cut in electrical expenses — which will only become more and more valuable as electric costs continue to rise.